wso2-attic/ballerina-integrator/docs/content/src/learn/guides/messaging/sending-json-data-to-a-jms-queue/README.md

 - Link to download Ballerina Integrator

 ## Implementation
-The ballerina project should create for the integration use case explained above.
+The Ballerina project is created for the integration use case explained above.
 Please follow the steps given below.
-You can learn about the ballerina project and module in this link.
+You can learn about the Ballerina project and module in this link.

 1. Create a project.
 ```bash